spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 ## Fetching and Parsing of CSV/XML/JSON URLs

-PHPScraper can assist with fetching and parsing the contents of an remote resources (URLs) containing JSON-, CSV- or XML-data:
+PHPScraper can assist with fetching and parsing the contents of remote resources (URLs) containing JSON-, CSV- or XML data:

 ```php
 $web = new \spekulatius\phpscraper;